 Regan played a BIG role in the creation of this non-profit!

-In 2010, while Josh and Courtney were in Uganda adopting Owen Mukisa, they met a very sick little boy named Regan at a the same orphanage.
-At first, they weren’t sure exactly what his “diagnosis” was… they thought it had to be something awful – something like TB, malaria, or AIDS.
+In 2010, while Josh and Courtney were in Uganda adopting their son, they met a very sick little boy named Regan at the same orphanage.
+Unsure of what was going on with his health, but aware of how ill he seemed, they assumed he had something difﬁcult to treat like TB, malaria, or AIDS.
 He had an IV that stayed in his hand at all times to give him ﬂuids, he was too weak to bear weight on his legs, and he couldn’t speak.
-It was a painful reality that hit home for Josh and Courtney, as Owen was blessed enough to be going home to a family that would provide for him and love him, but Regan and many others would have to stay behind.
+It was a painful reality that hit home for Josh and Courtney, as their son, Owen, was going home to a family that would provide for him, but Regan and many others may not.

-Josh told her he’d be right back, and when he returned with the antibiotic, the nurse drew it up into a syringe immediately and administered it to several kids, including Regan.
-The pediatric clinic back home donated the vials because they had expired a week before Josh and Courtney left the states.
-Neither of them could believe that the very drug Regan needed was going to be discarded…but was donated to them instead.
+Josh told her he’d be right back and went to his room to get the medication.
+Neither Josh nor the nurse could believe that the very drug Regan needed was going to be discarded…but was donated to them instead.